samuelgr/Hookshot/USERS.md

 HookshotExe and HookshotDll exist in both 32-bit (`Hookshot.32.exe` and `Hookshot.32.dll`) and 64-bit (`Hookshot.64.exe` and `Hookshot.64.dll`) forms.
 These files can be placed into any directory as long as they remain together in the same directory.
 This is because HookshotExe looks for HookshotDll in the same directory as itself, and when injecting itself into child processes spawned by a target process, HookshotDll likewise looks for HookshotExe in the same directory as itself.

+HookshotLauncher is similarly available in both 32-bit (`HookshotLauncher.32.exe`) and 64-bit (`HookshotLauncher.64.exe`) forms.
+It exists purely as a convenience to users: the only things it does is automates some of the bootstrapping steps and runs HookshotExe with some predetermined arguments.
+In other words, it is fancy wrapper around HookshotExe.
+HookshotLauncher requires that it be located in the same directory as both the target executable and HookshotExe.
+The 32-bit version of HookshotLauncher looks for the 32-bit version of HookshotExe, and similarly the 64-bit version of HookshotLauncher looks for the 64-bit version of HookshotExe.

-Configuration files, with the file name `Hookshot.ini`, if supplied, must be placed into the same directory as the target application's executable file.
-If HookshotDll is unable to locate a configuration file, it will silently apply default behaviors and settings.
+Configuration files, if supplied, must be named `Hookshot.ini` and placed into the same directory as the target application's executable file.
+If HookshotDll is unable to locate a configuration file it will silently apply default behaviors and settings.

 Hook modules are generally expected to exist in both 32-bit and 64-bit form, which respectively have file names that follow the convention `[Name].HookModule.32.dll` and `[Name].HookModule.64.dll`, where `[Name]` is the name of the hook module.
 Hook modules should be placed in the same directory as the target application's executable.
 This is because hook modules are identified to HookshotDll by name (i.e. using only the `[Name]` part of the filename), and HookshotDll looks for hook modules using paths relative to the directory containing the target application's executable.